How do I find out the status of my application?

 If MigrationNT approves my nomination application and Department of Home Affairs grants my visa, what are my obligations?

-No, in exchange for NT nomination you make a commitment to move to the NT to live and work for a minimum of two years once your visa has been granted.
+No, by accepting NT nomination you make a commitment to move to the NT to live and work for a minimum of three years once your visa has been granted.
 The NT Government does not issue release letters under any circumstances.